hyecheol123/NomadCoder-Momentum/README.md

 **Feature List (From Lecture)**
 - Login (Get username and print)
+  - Once user enters the username, the form should disappear.
+    Display the greeting message.
+  - Use **localStorage** to store username
+  - If username exists in the `localStoreage`, display the message with stored username.

 **What I added/modified**
 - Rather than define a function for each eventListener, I use [**arrow function**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).